Trending Topics GFN Farmers are Talking About

 Each day we are listening to what GFN members are talking about.
 Believing in the power of ideas, here’s a recap of topics that have recently been top-of-mind to our farmers world-wide:

-- Danish Environment Minister announces the approval of glyphosate use for 10 years, opening the road for more no-till farming.
-Discussion about safety, use, and benefits – Colombia, Denmark, Italy, Nigeria, Uruguay
+- Danish Environment Minister announces the approval of glyphosate use for 10 ans, opening the road for more no-till farming.
+Discussion about safety, utilisation, and benefits – Colombie, Danemark, Italie, Nigeria, Uruguay

 - No-till machinery used for smaller farms – Honduras